 Betties try to ski throughout the Park City area.
 Practices will rotate between White Pine Golf Course, Jeremy Ranch Golf Course, Round Valley (parking at Quinn's Junction), Willow Creek Park, and UOP (parking by PC Visitor's center round-about).

 Periodically, we will be hosting clinics.
 Clinics are a social evening events such as "Ski Waxing 101", or "Preparing for Your First Race".
 These are a great way to gain extra knowledge about ski preparation, equipment, racing and the "culture" of Nordic skiing.

-Skate skis, poles, and boots are required for all Bettie Programs.
+Skis, poles, and boots are required for all Bettie Programs.
 Skis can be purchased or rented at White Pine Touring or Jeremy Ranch Nordic.
 The proper fit of equipment is imperative.
-Skate skis are fit based on skier weight and ability level and are smooth based.
-Skate pole length should measure from the ground to skier's chin or mouth.